 Ingredients:

-(whatever is most fresh at your local market.
+For the filling (whatever is most fresh at your local market.
 I went to the Newmarket market in Dublin 8.
 Here is what I found): 2 handfuls organic cherry tomatoes (different shapes & colours); purple carrots; purple sprouting broccoli; fresh springs of oregano; 3 sweet potatoes; 175 g Irish Goat Gouda; 250g Quark or Ricotta and Feta would also work); few stripes of good bacon; onion & garlic; salt&pepper; some spices, whatever you have or like.

-100 g frozen butter; 100 g flour; each pinch of salt and nutmeg; a bit of cold water
+For the pastry: 100 g frozen butter; 100 g flour; each pinch of salt and nutmeg; a bit of cold water

 Make the pastry by adding the nutmeg and salt to the flour and then by rubbing the flour and butter together until they form breadcrumbs.
 Add a beaten egg and combine using a little water if needed.
 Rap the pastry in clingfilm and flatten it out, as this will make rolling a whole lot easier.
 Rest and fridge for and hour before rolling it out and lining your tart mould.
 Bake blind for 25mins covered with greaseproof and some baking balls.